jaycrossler/JSExtensibleDiceInitiative/README.md

 ## Options ##
+You can programmatically receive dice output in a variety of formats:

     <script type="text/javascript">
         var result1 = TextParsers.replaceDiceRolls("1d20+7",'longhtml');// html, longer text showing each die result, mouseover for more details var result2 = TextParsers.replaceDiceRolls("1d20+7",'fullhtml');// html, all dice rolls listed in page